What is a credit card?

 Credit cards can allow you to borrow money and build credit when they’re used responsibly.
 But it’s helpful to learn about credit cards, how they work and their terms before applying for one.

 If you’re building or rebuilding your credit, you can compare Capital One credit cards for fair credit.
-And before officially applying, consider getting pre-approved to see what cards you might be eligible for.
-It’s free and won’t affect your credit.
+You can also check whether you’re pre-approved.
+It’s free and won’t affect your credit scores.

 Related Content